kushalkafle/PReFIL/data/README.md

 # Data

-The question-answer files are pre-processed to follow similar fieldnames/format.
+The question-answer files are pre-processed so that they have similar fieldnames/format for easier loading.
-We provide direct download links to download links to download and set them up.
+We provide direct download links to download the pre-processed qa pairs.

 ## Download and Setup DVQA

 Run the self-contained `bash get_DVQA_data.sh` from your data root directory to download and setup images and pre-processed qa files.
-The qa files are already encoded with appropriate OCR based on the dynamic encoding described in the paper.
+The qa files are also already encoded with appropriate OCR based on the dynamic encoding described in the paper.

 NOTE: In this repo, we use the `val_` prefix to denote availability of ground truth labels.
 Hence, the names for DVQA splits are changed as follows: